-Michigan Social Security Attorneys
+Michigan Social Security Disability Lawyers

 About one in seven people ages 35-65 can expect to become disabled for five years or longer in the workforce before retirement.
 People work hard for years and pay a portion of every paycheck to Social Security Disability Insurance (SSDI).
 They expect to draw from the account they have consistently contributed to if they become disabled.
 Unfortunately, seven out of ten applications are initially denied in Southfield and throughout Michigan.

 If you are in need of either Social Security Disability (SSD) or Supplemental Security Income (SSI), if your claim was delayed, or if you believe your claim was wrongly denied, speak with our attorneys immediately.
 The Lobb Law lawyers will fight hard to protect your rights and get you the benefits you’re entitled to receive.

 Process for applying for Social Security Disability (SSD) benefits